 Master in Cultural Property Protection in Crisis Response

-The first edition of the International Master course in Cultural Property Protection in Crisis Response is organized by the Interdepartmental University School for Strategic Sciences (SUISS) of the University of Torino, in collaboration with Italian Army Education and Training Command and School of Applied Military Studies (Turin), Carabinieri Command for the Protection of Cultural Heritage (Rome), the Study Centre for Post-Conflict Operations of the Italian Army, the International Institute of Humanitarian Law (Sanremo), the UNESCO Chair in Sustainable Development and Territory Management and Centro Conservazione Restauro La Venaria Reale and with the support of COREP.
+The first International Master course in Cultural Property Protection in Crisis Response is organized by the Interdepartmental University School for Strategic Sciences (SUISS) of the University of Torino, in collaboration with Italian Army Education and Training Command and School of Applied Military Studies (Turin), Carabinieri Command for the Protection of Cultural Heritage (Rome), the Study Centre for Post-Conflict Operations of the Italian Army, the International Institute of Humanitarian Law (Sanremo), the UNESCO Chair in Sustainable Development and Territory Management and Centro Conservazione Restauro La Venaria Reale and with the support of COREP.

 The course also benefits from the cooperation with UNESCO (Paris), ICCROM (Rome), the Fondazione Santagata for the Economics of Culture (Turin) and the collaboration with a number of institutions including Musei Reali di Torino, Palazzo Madama, SAPAP Torino.

 The importance and the role of culture in crisis and post crisis scenarios has relevantly raised in the recent years, due to the emerging of new forms of conflicts and to the intensification of disasters.